• Skip to primary navigation

 Why You'll Love This Recipe

-• It takes less than 10 minutes to make!
+• This white bean buffalo dip takes less than 10 minutes to make!
 It is vegan and gluten free!

-• Buffalo hummus is a crowd pleaser!
+• This recipe is a total crowd pleaser!
 Use the scale button on the recipe card to double or triple the recipe for a crowd!

 • There are so many ways to enjoy this!
 It can be served as an appetizer, snack or spread!